steven-barkley/Website-LibertyCity-2022/README.md

-# Design a website for a community in Miami
+# Design a website for the Model City community (Miami, FL)

-# Liberty City 33147

 # Design Document --link here--